New Listenwise Features for Student Self-Directed Learning

 Student-directed learning in practice

 There are many ways that these great new features can be used in the classroom.
-You can have students select all their own podcasts, or alternate between assigned stories and student choice.
-Stay tuned for a future post about different instructional approaches enabled by these new features.
+Students can select their own podcasts, or you can alternate between assigned stories and student choice.
+Learn more about personalizing learning with Listenwise.
+And stay tuned for a future post about different instructional approaches enabled by these new features.
 There’s a lot more to talk about!
 And please share your ideas below!